These are the Best Huawei Phones you can buy in 2021

 Best with HMS: Huawei P40 Pro

-If you don’t mind dealing with a lack of Google apps and you’re ready to fully embrace the Huawei ecosystem, though, or you don’t mind going through weird hoops to get them installed on your phone, then you should absolutely go ahead and grab this phone.
+If you don’t mind dealing with a lack of Google apps and you’re ready to fully embrace the Huawei ecosystem, or you don’t mind going through weird hoops to get them installed on your phone, then the P40 Pro is still one of the best Huawei phones right now.

 Yes, this category is not selecting any of the new Mate 40 devices.
 The Mate 40 Pro as well as other phones in this new series are scarcely available in China, Huawei’s home market, and no plans have been announced for other regions.
 That makes the phone incredibly difficult to purchase, and consequently, not the best option within the scope of this list.

 Best with Google Apps: Huawei P30 Pro